SOCIAL MEDIA MANAGEMENT PRICING FOR BUSINESSES

 What It Would Cost to Do Social Media Management In-House

-Hiring an in-house social media manager is costly, given the average $70,000 salary plus additional expenses like office space, tools, training, and benefits.
+Hiring in-house social media managers is costly, given the average $70,000 salary plus additional expenses like office space, tools, training, and benefits.

 What Are the Best Social Media Management Tools, Programs & Software?